dasic002/GameOfKings/README.md

 The page will be automatically refreshed and a link to the deployed site will be available on a ribbon display just at the top of the GitHub Pages webpage.

 The deployed page can be found [here.](https://dasic002.github.io/GameOfKings/)

+### Branching

+This current branch, used as an archive of the project just before submission, contains debug code that will make it easy to debug when I resume the project post-assessment.
+The main branch will have this debug code removed.

 ## Credits